rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

     - build your own problem, own benchmark, and own models (nobody will care out eventually). play the "dataset and benchmark" game.
     - build a problem where every method fails.
 For eg, learning from one sample.
     - extend image based models to videos, especially long videos, not many people do videos.
+        - call your paper long term video. claim it works for 20k frames. sells really well. :-)
     - robustness: corrupt inputs to models, check their robustness, techniques for improving them in real world.
     - Freeze model, finetune some prompts.
 Call it "adaptation"